ericwick/cc/README.md

 ## Running unit tests

+Run `yarn test:components` to execute unit test for the component-library.

 Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.